AmbientRun/Ambient/docs/src/reference/hierarchies.md

     entity c
 ```

-If you are creating hierachies yourself, you need to make sure that both `parent` and `children` exists and are correct for the hierarchy to work.

 The `entity::add_child` and `entity::remove_child` functions can be used to add and remove children from a parent.

 When using the `model_from_url` or `prefab_from_url` components, the entire model sub-tree will be spawned in, with the root of the sub-tree being added as a child to the entity with the component.
 Each entity in the sub-tree will be part of the hierarchy using their own `parent` and `children` components.